School of Bioscience

-I have now been a full-time senior lecturer in cognitive neuroscience at the department since spring 2013 (as well as a part-time adjunct lecturer in philosophy at Charles Sturt University, Australia).
+I have now been a full-time senior lecturer in cognitive neuroscience at the department since spring 2013.
 I see great potential in our subject combination and the possible research topics emanating from it.
-I also see significant promise in our MSc programme (launched in 2011), and - as its new Program Director - I look forward to helping establish it as a highly competitive and prestigious degree within the world of cognitive neuroscience.
+I also see significant promise in our MSc programme (launched in 2011), and - as its Program Director - I look forward to helping establish it as a highly competitive and prestigious degree within the world of cognitive neuroscience.

 Although my research interests have varied somewhat from year to year, I find myself continually gravitating toward methodological concerns.
 When I am doing cognitive neuroscience, I am usually more interested in the limitations and restrictions imposed by the technologies adopted for the research than I am in the research topic itself.
 Likewise, when I am doing philosophy, I am usually more interested in what makes a position or argument work than in the content of the position or argument itself.
 I guess you could say that meta-cog-neuro and meta-philosophy intrigue me more than the regular subjects!